FFizzZZ/Fizz/Notes/TCP_IP/10_User Datagram Protocol (UDP) and IP Fragmentation.md

 * UDP-Lite has its own IPv4 Protocol and IPv6 Next Header field value (136), so it effectively counts as a separate transport protocol.

 ![image](https://user-images.githubusercontent.com/46720890/120289273-b259c080-c2f3-11eb-8ef4-f1d203122aab.png)

+## IP Fragmentation
+* When an IP datagram is fragmented, it is not reassembled until it reaches its final destination.
+Two reasons for this.
+First, not performing reassembly within the network alleviates the forwarding software (or hardware) in routers.
+Second, it is possible for different fragments of the same datagram to follow different paths to their common destination.